 Description: Cis.exe is not essential for the Windows OS and causes relatively few problems.
 Cis.exe is located in a subfolder of "C:\Program Files".

 The file is digitally signed.
 The file is not a Windows core file.
 The program has no visible window.
-Cis.exe is able to monitor applications and record keyboard and mouse inputs.
-Therefore the technical security rating is 27% dangerous.
+Cis.exe is able to monitor applications, record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 23% dangerous.